 (iii) Equipment Management

 The Restaurant Manager also must look after the maintenance and repair of the restaurant’s equipment.
-When there is a need for replacement, placing orders for machinery and its installation also falls on the manager’s shoulder.
+When there is a need for replacement, placing orders for new machinery and its installation also falls on the manager’s shoulder.

 3. Accomplishing Restaurant’s Human Resource Objectives